Power sharing

-Power sharing is a practice in conflict resolution where multiple groups distribute political, military, or economic power among themselves according to agreed rules.
-It can refer to any formal framework or informal pact that regulates the distribution of power between divided communities.
+Power sharing is "a way to exercise power in which representatives of distinct constituencies are included in a power-organ and make decisions jointly."
+The term refers primarily to a practice of inclusivity in decision-making, for instance in coalition governments or in inclusive military power organs.
+However, the term "power-sharing" is often used to refer to "power-sharing institutions": constitutional or peace agreement provisions – and at times informal pacts – through which conflict parties distribute political, military, or economic power among themselves according to agreed rules.

+At the state level, "power sharing is intended to hold the existing state together with the active participation and support of its minorities, unlike strategies of genocide, expulsion, partition and control".
 Since the end of the Cold War, power-sharing systems have become increasingly commonplace in negotiating settlements for armed conflict.
-Two common theoretical approaches to power sharing are consociationalism and centripetalism.

-At the state level, "power sharing is intended to hold the existing state together with the active participation and support of its minorities, unlike strategies of genocide, expulsion, partition and control".
+Power sharing is a central component of two schools of thought on ethnic conflict management: consociationalism and centripetalism.

-Alternatives to power sharing may include coercive assimilation, assimilationist strategies, integrationist strategies, accommodationist strategies, multiculturalism, consociation, territorial pluralism and straightforward decolonisation.
+Alternatives to power sharing may include coercive assimilation, assimilationist strategies, integrationist strategies, accommodationist strategies, multiculturalism, territorial pluralism.

+Power-sharing practices and institutions

+The academic literature has proposed various ways to conceptualise power-sharing.
+A fundamental distinction is between power-sharing practices and power-sharing institutions.
+Power-sharing practice refer to the de facto inclusion of conflicting groups in joint decision making organs (typically in coalition governments or power-sharing executives).
+Power-sharing institutions refer to the formal informal rules that mandate or require power-sharing practices.

+Importantly, power-sharing practices and institutions do not always overlap: power-sharing practice often takes place without institutionalisation (for instance in temporary governments of national unity responding to crises).
+Moreover, power-sharing institutions appear to affect conflict resolution only through power-sharing practices.
+In other words, power-sharing institutions have to be implemented to matter.

-Dimensions of power sharing
+Dimensions of power sharing institutions

-Broadly, power-sharing agreements contain provisions relating to at least one of the following: Political, economic, military, or territorial control.
+An influential way to disaggregate power-sharing institutions has been to distinguish between provisions relating to political, economic, military, or territorial power-sharing.

 Political power-sharing involves rules governing the distribution of political offices and the exercise of decision-making powers.
 Power may be shared by guaranteeing the inclusion of all significant parties simultaneously in the governing cabinet through rules on grand coalition formation.
 Alternatively, it may involve sharing power by guaranteeing sequential access to political office, like a rotating premiership.
 Electoral systems can provide power-sharing through political proportionality, which better allows for minority groups to remain competitive and win a portion of political power through democratic elections.

 Proportionality also informs economic power-sharing, as the distribution of public resources may be instituted respective to the size of communities.
 In neopatrimonial systems, political office may also be closely related to economic opportunity, meaning an equitable distribution of political power overlaps with economic power-sharing. even equitable distribution of political power overlaps with economic power-sharing.